RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/setting_things_up.md

 ##### Method 2
 We can embed the assembly code into the Rust source code.

-That way, we only need one compilation, we will only need to compile the asm_embedded Rust files.
-This method seems more of 'plug and play'.
+That way, we only need one compilation, we will only need to compile the asm_embedded Rust files using the rust compiler.
+This method seems more of 'plug and play' because it does not need us to have a seperate riscv-asembler.
+It only requires us to have a rust-compiler only.

-The disadvantage of this method is that we will always have to re-compile every file each time we change anything in any source file.
-But this is not really a problem.
-Modern compilers are Fast.
+The disadvantage of this method is that we will always have to re-compile our entire project each time we change anything in any source file.
+But this is not really a problem; modern compilers are Fast, recompiling every file in our project is a matter of seconds.

 Using method one will save up a few nano_seconds.
 A few nanoseconds is cheap price to pay.

 Method 2  is a more user friendly method.
 Trading off negligible compile time over a user-friendliness in building and tweaking configurations is by far a very good choice.